iamlamb1988/Arcade/README.md

 As the focus is BlackJack for now, the program will simulate millions of hands and generate Basic Strategy tables using various counting system techniques.

 ## Update
-Setting up TomCat server with OpenJDK 17.
+Setting up TomCat 10.0.26 server with OpenJDK 17.
 In progress.
 Learning to deploy webapps that will execute the arcade library.
-Digital Ocean: TBA
+Digital Ocean: 198.199.71.169

 Should there be a "money transfer" class that takes on the currency transfer?
 Yes.